Hamagistral/VCT2023-Kafka-AWS/README.md

 ### 🎯 Project Goals

 - Set up the cloud infrastructure using Terraform.
-- Build a real-time data processing and analysis from Valorant games.
+- Build real-time data processing and analysis from Valorant games.
 - Leverage AWS cloud infrastructure, including EC2, S3, Glue, Athena to handle data processing and analysis tasks.
 - Simulate real-time data flow using Python and Kafka for data streaming, with producer and consumer.
 - Utilize SQL queries to gain insights into top-picked agents by map, the top-played agent overall, top-played maps, top players by rating, and team wins and losses.